Morgan Wright and Steve Murphy

 Yes, he and Javier helped catch Pablo Escobar.
 So he’s got that going for him.
 Netflix made a big deal out of it and created one of the most successful series ever called “Narcos”.
 The scenes where Steve looks good are all true according to…Steve.
 During his long career he helped bring down dangerous drug traffickers, dismantled criminal organizations, and worked with state and local law enforcement to go after the worst of the worst.
 Their bestselling book “Manhunters: How We Took Down Pablo Escobar” is a must-read for anyone who wants to know what it takes to bring down the world’s first narcoterrorist.
 When Steve isn’t podcasting or getting lost driving around town, he and Javier are traveling the globe doing live presentations.
 Check them out at DEA Narcos.

 Javier is currently living the life of luxury somewhere deep in the Heart of Texas.
-He’s part of the highly secret and classified bonus content rumored to be available sometime in the near future.
+He’s part of the highly secret and classified bonus content rumored to be available on Patreon.
 He travels with Steve to countries like Australia, Scotland, England, and Colombia to name a few.
 It’s been verified as a nearly-true rumor that Javier might have ex-girlfriends in almost every place he and Steve present.
 That might explain why he travels in disguise so much of the time.
 Netflix officials will neither confirm nor deny that Javier personally selected Pedro Pascal to play him in Narcos because Pedro was almost as good looking as Javier.